leoseg/Kanueldata-Website/README.md

 ## Purpose
-Mainly for practicing Spring Boot and Java.
 Originated from one of my Projekts at the TU-Berlin.
 Project can be run in a dockerfile local.
 Postgress authentication is needed.
+Idea is to implement and transfer the code from the university project in python to java and display at a website.
+Missing:

+    - feature selection -> display best features with scores

+    - training model and evaluating results -> displaying results

+    - possibility to feed in new data